 NUR 635.
 FAMILY NURSE PRACTICE II PRACTICUM.
 This clinical practicum course provides 300 hours of clinical practice under the preceptorship of a certified Nurse Practitioner or Physician in gynecologic, pediatric, and primary care settings.
 Students apply theoretical and evidence-based knowledge gained in previous course work to the care of patients and families experiencing acute health alterations.
 Emphasis is placed on detailed history taking, diagnosis, treatment, management and documentation of health care problems.
 Students manage common acute illnesses in individuals across the lifespan in a variety of clinical settings.
 Application of primary prevention strategies and health maintenance is incorporated in the care of the well-woman, expecting families, and children.
 Clinical practicum hours in this course will include 90 hours in an OB-GYN clinical setting, 90 hours in a pediatric clinical setting, and 120 hours in a primary care setting.
 Prerequisites: NUR 604, 605, 630, 631.
 Corequisite: NUR 634.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Clinical 16-24 hours per week.
-5 management of chronic disease and complex care needs of patients across the lifespan.
-Concepts will be applied to meet the biological, psychosocial, mental and spiritual needs of patients across the lifespan.
-Students will combine history taking, physical examination techniques and diagnostic interpretation with problem-solving and clinical strategies to develop management plans for patients across the lifespan.
+5 will combine history taking, physical examination techniques and diagnostic interpretation with problemsolving and clinical strategies to develop management plans for patients across the lifespan.
 Concepts of primary, secondary and tertiary care are incorporated into management plans with an emphasis on the utilization of the interprofessional collaborative team approach to arrange and evaluate care for patients across the lifespan with chronic disease and/or multiple co-morbidities.
 Prerequisites: NUR 634, 635.
 Corequisite: NUR 639.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Theory 2 hours per week.
 2